Amate painting is a great project to do with kids for Hispanic Heritage Month (September 13-October 15).

-We decided to collaborate for Hispanic Heritage Month, and I’m going to share a traditional Latin American painting technique with you.
+Amate painting is a traditional Latin American painting technique.
 Beyond just being a technique, these paintings are made on Amate, a special tree bark paper that we will simulate using brown paper bags.

 Image courtesy Galería Garros via Wikipedia

 To see what traditional Amate painting looks like, and to get some ideas, do a search with your kids and make note of some of the subject matter and stylized designs you see.
 They might want to practice drawing a few of these before they tackle their project.
-This site has some lovely examples of Amate painting.
-View them as a slideshow and pause when something catches your eye.
+View as many as you like and be sure to note when something catches your eye.

 - Brown paper bags from grocery store

 - White chalk

 - India ink